 Clearly, Engels and Spinoza understand eternity in different ways.
-For Engels, eternity is duration without beginning or end, while Spinoza distinguishes between infinite duration and eternity.
-For Spinoza, eternity is the "infinite enjoyment of existence" that is possible only for that being whose essence implies its existence, or, in other words, that being which is selfcaused.
-This formulation comes to Spinoza from medieval philosophy, in particular from Anselm's ontological proof of God's existence.
-That is why Spinoza is justified in using his wellknown expression, "God, or Nature," rather than simply "Nature."
-Infinite duration pertains, not to God (i.e. substance), but rather to the universe as the totality of finite modes and their lawgoverned causal interactions.
-Engels is obviously prohibited from making that distinction by his militant atheism.
+For Engels, eternity is duration without beginning or end, while Spinoza draws a sharp distinction between infinite duration and eternity.
+For Spinoza, eternity is the "infinite enjoyment of existence" that is possible only for that being whose essence implies its existence, or, in other words, that being which is self-caused.
+This formulation comes to Spinoza from medieval philosophy, ultimately from Anselm's ontological proof of God's existence.
+That is why Spinoza is justified in using his well-known expression, "God, or Nature," rather than simply "Nature" as a synonym for infinite substance.
+Necessary existence belongs to substance.
+Infinite duration, on the other hand, pertains, not to substance, but rather to the universe as the totality of finite modes and their law-governed interactions.
+His died-in-the-wool atheism obviously prohibits Engels from making a similar distinction.
 For him, duration without beginning or end is eternity.
-Accordingly, Engels reformulates Spinoza's conception of causa sui, although it involves a misunderstanding of the original concept.
-In one of the later sections of Dialectic of Nature, Engels identifies causa sui in Spinoza's work with the idea of reciprocal action.7 If A acts on B, and B acts on A, then, Engels appears to reason, A acts on itself by means of acting on B. Since acting on something is the same as causing an event, A causes a change in itself when it acts on B and B acts on it.
-If this an accurate reconstruction of Engels' unstated argument, then he is wrong to regard reciprocal action as self-causation.
+Accordingly, Engels must revise Spinoza's conception of causa sui if he wishes to apply it to his own version of eternity.
+He attempts this, but in the process misunderstands the original idea.

+In one of the later sections of Dialectic of Nature, Engels identifies causa sui in Spinoza's work with the idea of reciprocal action.
+If A acts on B, thereby eliciting B to act on A, then, Engels appears to reason, A acts on itself by means of acting on B. If this an accurate reconstruction of Engels' unstated argument, then he is wrong to regard reciprocal action as self-causation.
 In order to be an example of causa sui in Spinoza's sense, A would have to cause its own existence by causing B to exist which in turn causes A to exist.
-But there is a difference between causing an event involving A (say a gravitational attraction of A on B) by means of causing an event involving B (say a gravitational attraction of B on A), and A (say the planet Earth) causing its own existence by means of causing the existence of B (say the sun) which in turn causes A to exist.
-For Spinoza, all reciprocal actions are contained within the infinite series of causes and effects that comprises the universe as natura naturata, or, as Spinoza says in the Short Treatise on God, Man, and His Well-Being, the universe as "created being."
+But there is a difference between 1) A causing an event involving B (say gravitational attraction), and B causing a reciprocal event involving A (say ocean tides on A's surface), and 2) A (say the planet Earth)

+causing its own existence by means of causing the existence of B (say the sun) which in turn causes A to exist.
+For Spinoza, all reciprocal actions are contained within the infinite series of causes and effects that comprises the universe as natura naturata, or, as Spinoza says in the Short Treatise on God, Man, and His Well-Being, the universe as (immanently) "created being."
 But God, or Nature as creative activity - natura naturans - is cause of its own existence as well as that of the totality of finite modes and the laws of nature that govern their interactions.